-- 1) All land use and development activities proposed within a designated Protected Water Supply under the Water Resources Act, 2002 must be referred to the Water Resources Division of the provincial government for review and approval.
-No development is allowed without Water Resources approval. - 2) The following sections are taken from the 'Policy for Land and Water Related Developments in Protected Public Water Supply Areas':
+- (1) Uses shall be consistent with the 'Policy Directive on Land and Water Development in Protected Public Water Supply Areas' by the Water Resource Management Division - (2) All land use and development activities within a designated Protected Water Supply under the Water Resources Act, 2002 shall be referred to the Water Resources Division of the provincial government for review and approval.
+No development is allowed without Water Resources approval.
+Any work within this designated Protected Public Water Supply Area shall comply with this Department's Policy for Land and Water Related Developments in Protected Public Water Supply Areas. - (3) Development standards at the discretion of Council, subject to the Water Resources Management Division Policy W.R.
+95-01.